Inklingo

 nounB2informal

-Use 'vaca' specifically for a collection of money contributed by several people for a common purpose, like a gift or a party.
+Use 'vaca' informally for a group collection of money from multiple people for a shared purpose, like a gift or a party.

 Multiple hands, representing different people, dropping shiny gold coins into a large, half-full glass jar, symbolizing a shared money collection.